 In addition to the ones mentioned, Cusco has a wide variety of hostels that offer comfort and affordable prices:

-The Point Hostel Cusco: Offers a mix of shared and private rooms with a youthful and lively atmosphere.
-The hostel is known for its nighttime events and activities for guests.
-Address: Mesón de La Estrella 172, Cusco, Peru
+- Black Llama Hostel Cusco: Offers a mix of shared and private rooms in a youthful and lively atmosphere; located at Mesón de La Estrella 172, Cusco, Peru, it is known for its nightly events and guest activities.

-Samay Wasi Youth Hostel: Located in the bohemian San Blas neighborhood, it offers spectacular city views.
-It has shared and private rooms and is perfect for travelers looking for a relaxed and cozy environment.
-Address: Atoqsayk’uchi 416, Cusco 08003
+- Samay Wasi Youth Hostel: Located in the bohemian neighborhood of San Blas at Atoqsayk’uchi 416 (Cusco 08003), it offers spectacular views of the city, as well as shared and private rooms, making it ideal for travelers seeking a relaxed and welcoming atmosphere.

-Ecopackers Hostel Cusco: This hostel offers an eco-friendly and environmentally conscious experience.
-It has a large common area, bar, and comfortable rooms at affordable prices.
-Address: Santa Teresa 375 – Cusco, Peru
+- Ecopackers Hostel Cusco: This hostel, located at 375 Santa Teresa Street, Cusco, Peru, offers an eco-friendly and environmentally conscious experience; it features a spacious common area, a bar, and comfortable rooms at affordable prices.

 These hostels in Cusco provide various options based on your budget and preferences, making sure you have a comfortable and enjoyable stay while you explore the historic city of Cusco.